Dietrich Gruen: Later life and career

 In 1894 Gruen left the Columbus Watch Company, which later bankrupted following the Panic of 1893.
 That same year Dietrich and his son Frederick founded a new watchmaking company, D. Gruen & Son—later changed to D. Gruen & Sons when son George joined the firm.
 By 1898 Gruen and sons had established the Gruen Watch Company in Cincinnati, Ohio.

-In 1911 Gruen died suddenly on a business trip as he and his son Fred were nearing the Italian coast on a steamship.
+In 1911 Gruen died suddenly on the steamship SS Berlin on a business trip to Italy with his son Fred, near Algiers.